Vijaynagpal/Scripts/README.md

 # Scripts
-This Repository store all the scripts
+This Repository store all the scripts.